Company Background

 Send email to Mr. Don Stone

-Mr. Ted Fisher is a Software Engineer who received a B.S. in computer science from the University of Colorado.
-Mr. Fisher worked at NIST before joining SPEC in 2009.
-He is proficient in several software languages, including Matlab, IDL, C, C++ and real-time networking and programming.
+Mr. Ted Fisher is a Software Engineer who joined SPEC in 2014 and departed in 2020 during the covid epidemic.
+Mr. Fisher remains as a contractor to SPEC and flies as an operator on the Learjet research aircraft and does contract programming.
+He received a B.S. in computer science from the University of Colorado and is proficient in several software languages, including Matlab, IDL, C, C++ and real-time networking and programming.

 Ben Kamen is an engineering consultant who specializes in Embedded Systems Design after a previous life in the world of IT / Telecom and has been working with SPEC since 2005.
 Over the years, Ben has assisted with SPEC projects needing: